top of page

 Gidonstar.jpg.png

-But - outside of the noise and drama of Tiktok, who is this lost little boy who never quite grew up?
-What motivates Gidon to relive his trauma over and over on social media?
-Does this harm him, or is it cathartic?
-How is it that Gidon has a Californian girlfriend 30 years younger than him, a number of unpaid parking tickets and why does he want to meet Steven Spielberg so badly?
+Follow Me invites viewers to explore more deeply, beyond the noise and drama of social media and politics.
+Who is this lost little boy who never quite grew up?
+How is it that Gidon has a Californian girlfriend 30 years younger than him and a number of unpaid parking tickets?
+Why does Gidon want to meet Steven Spielberg so badly, and what did he think when he met Elon Musk?

 The producer of Yaniv Rokah's Queen Mimi and other award-winning festival-favorites such as the Netlix Original Little Miss Sumo and the NBC Peacock Original Black Boys, Elliot Kotek is a recognized leader in the power of purposeful content.
 He is a member of the Television Academy and the Producers Guild of America, and his innovative branded documentaries for the likes of AARP, Accenture, Aflac, Campbell's, Hyundai & the UNDP, LEGO, New Balance, Whirlpool & Habitat for Humanity have racked up several billion media impressions and earned 7 Emmy nominations, 5 Cannes Lions, 4 SxSW Innovation Awards, 2 Clios, 2 Anthem Awards, multiple Webby honors, archiving at MoMA as well as recognition from the U.S. Congress and House of Representatives.